joetainment/bill-and-buck/story__main__chapter__burt_makes_a_mistake.md

 As Bee-bee-arr began to appraise its situation, it noted that "mostly broken" was still better than "totally broken", so things could have been much worse.

 Bee-bee-arr continued to ponder its situation.
-It looked around through Burt's damaged "eyes".
+It looked around through Burt's damaged sensors, his "eyes".

-The eyes still mostly worked, but things were awfully blurry.
+Simple forms and colors could be seen, but they were awfully blurry.
 Straining to see through the murky depths of Burt's senses, Bee-bee-arr could faintly make out a pale blue dot.

 <!--(The storm of virtual particles washing over Burts face weren't helping either.) -->

 A place to land perhaps!

-Gently but firmly, using what little strength it could muster from Burt's broken body, Bee-bee-arr fired some half broken engines, and thrusted towards that dot.
+Gently but firmly, using what little strength it could muster from Burt's broken body, Bee-bee-arr fired the engines and thrusted towards that dot.

 As it got closer the pale blue dot turned out to be a planet!

-So Bee-bee-arr took the next step in Burt's journey... careening, and eventually falling, into what turned out to be a very beautiful world.
+So Bee-bee-arr took the next step in Burt's journey... careening towards, and eventually falling into, what turned out to be a very beautiful world.

 Burt fell into a planet that was third from its sun.
 A planet with clouds and seas, rivers and trees.
 A planet Burt would later learn was called Earth, and a place Burt would eventually call home.

-As Burt blasted down through the Earth's sky, he slowed until he finally crashed into a little farm field...
+As Burt blasted down through the Earth's sky, he slowed until he finally crashed into a little farm field,

 in a place known as Vancouver Island, <br>
 in a province called BC, <br>
-in a country called Canada. <br>
+in a country called Canada, <br>
-In the year 1995. <br>
+in the year 1995. <br>

 Really, all things considered, this wasn't a bad place to be.
 One of the nicest places he could have hoped for actually.